-It's fair to say that no metal band has had their back catalogue scrutinised more intensely than Metallica – but then no other metal band in history has achieved so much.
+It's fair to say Metallica albums have been more scrutinised more intensely than pretty much any other metal back catalogue on the planet – but then no other metal band in history has achieved so much.
 From the dingy garages of LA to the world’s biggest stadia, the band founded by James Hetfield and Lars Ulrich in 1981 have revolutionised metal, creating a body of work that stands alongside the very best of Sabbath, Maiden and Priest when it comes to defining the genre.

 Within their back catalogue, their ability to adapt their sound and experiment with their place in rock'n'roll's landscape has always played a part in shaping their creative output – sometimes it's worked, sometimes it's produced a clanger of unconscionable proportions.
 But love it or hate it, you can't say that Lulu, for example, wasn't a bold moment of experimentation which briefly broke both Metallica and Lou Reed free of their musical pigeonholes.

 Of course, with every diverse body of work comes division, disagreements and blazing pub rows about what its greatest moment is.
 So when it came to ranking each Metallica album in order of greatness, we and turned the weighty decision over to a public vote.
 From a list of their 10 studio albums, plus a live album, a covers compilation and that collaboration, almost 7,000 people joined us to nail down the definitive order of every Metallica album from worst to best.
 Here's what they decided...